CSCI-2349-F23/ps4/README.md

 python3 -m pip install wordcloud
 ```

-If you choose to use Jupyter, you shoudl also install that:
+If you choose to use Jupyter on your own machine, you also need to install install that:

 ```
 python3 -m pip install jupyter